Credit Suisse AT1 Bondholder Group Action Overview

 How do I sign up to obtain funding from Omni Bridgeway or receive more information?

-If you wish to participate in the CS AT1 Bond group action, or to receive further information, please register your interest via this website as soon as possible and a team member will contact you.
+If you wish to participate in the CS AT1 Bond group action, please complete the signup process via this website as soon as possible, by clicking the 'Sign Up' button on this page.

-Alternatively, please feel free to contact the Omni Bridgeway Client Liaison Team (based in Perth, Australia) by email on [email protected] or by calling 1800 016 464 (free call in Australia) or +61 8 9225 2322 (if overseas).
+Alternatively, please feel free to contact the Omni Bridgeway Client Liaison Team (based in Perth, Australia) by email on [email protected] or by calling +61 8 9225 2322 if outside of Australia (or freephone on 1800 016 464 in Australia) if you would like further information.